hfour/wsrun/README.md

 `yarn wsrun -p h4zip -p planc test` - run tests for both h4zip and planc

-If you want to pass additional arguments to the command you can do that by separating the command with `--`:
+If you want to pass additional arguments to the command you can do that by adding them after the
+command:

-`yarn wsrun -r --stages -- build -p tsconfig.alternative.json` - build all packages in stages with an alternative tsconfig.json
+`yarn wsrun -r --stages build -p tsconfig.alternative.json` - build all packages in stages with and pass an alternative tsconfig to the build script

 When `--skip-missing` is not used, you can pass a command that doesn't exist in the scripts field:

-`yarn wsrun -r --stages -- tsc -p tsconfig.alternative.json` - run tsc for all packages with an alternative tsconfig
+`yarn wsrun -r --stages tsc -p tsconfig.alternative.json` - run tsc for all packages with an alternative tsconfig

 #### Conditional execution